ryanhamilton/questdb.io/blog/2023-04-20-explain-basic-scans.md

 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Row forward scan                    |
 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Frame forward scan on: trades       |

-Rewriting the predicate to
+Rewriting the condition to
 `timestamp between '2023-01-19T23:59:00.000000Z' and '2023-01-20T23:59:00.000000Z'` makes the query use the interval filter.

-Lesson - keep the designated timestamp predicates clean and simple!
+Lesson - keep the conditions on designated timestamp clean and simple!

-Interval scans also contain a backward type.
+Similarly to Frame scans, QuestDB also supports Interval backward scan.
 It runs in the reverse order from its forward counterpart: from the last row of the last interval to the first row of the first interval.
+The scan type can be used to implement descending timestamp order without sorting, e.g. :

 ```questdb-sql
 EXPLAIN